shini4i/docker-argocd/examples/argocd-vault-plugin/argocd.md

 AVP_KV_VERSION: 2
 ```
 ## Password protected helm chart repository
-To make the setup work in case of password protected helm chart the following changes are required:
+To make the setup work in case of password protected helm charts repositories the following changes are required:
 ```yaml
 server:
   config: